Sheltering Sky Animation Project

 The final Sheltering Sky animation premiered at TWE's 20th Anniversary Concert on April 13, 2019 in the Cary Arts Center in Cary, NC.
 The Triangle Wind Ensemble performed Mackey's music live while the film was projected onto the stage's screen.

-By early 2020 our animation will be made available to the wind band community as a whole so that their ensembles and audiences can share in the experience that is this Sheltering Sky Project.
+This animation is now available to the wind band community as a whole so that their ensembles and audiences can share in the experience that is this Sheltering Sky Project.
 K-12 school band programs across the country and world will have access to the film for free.
 For more information about screening the Sheltering Sky animation during your group's performance, please visit our Sheltering Sky Licensing Information page.

 Our Sheltering Sky Animation project was featured on UNC-TV's arts show, MUSE.